ahmedshifa/Ahmed-Shifa-Data-Engineering-Project/README.md

 # Data Engineering Pipeline Overview
 What is This Project?
-This project creates a streamlined process for managing data.
-It takes information from a CSV file and organizes it into a database, making it easier to analyze and use.
+This project is designed to manage and process movie data efficiently.
+It involves:

+Extracting Data: It reads the data from the file to analyze and process it.
+Visualizing Data: Provides a visual representation of the data to help understand trends and patterns.
+Storing Data: Saves the data into a database for easy access and further analysis.

 # Key Features
 Automated Data Handling: Converts data from a simple CSV file into a structured database format.